 Lotic Environmental employs a team of highly skilled environmental professionals.
 Being based out of Cranbrook, BC allows our staff to work on projects within the East Kootenay region, and throughout British Columbia and Alberta.
 Our team specializes in aquatic ecological research, hydrologic modelling, GIS analysis, environmental effects studies, environmental assessment/permitting, hydrology studies and environmental monitoring.
 The following staff are proud to deliver environmental consulting and research services to our clients:

-Jamie is an Aquatic Biologist with over nine years of experience in the field of natural resource management.
-After completing his Bachelor of Science (BSc) in Conservation Biology (University of Alberta), Jamie has gained valuable experience working as a consultant in Alberta, British Columbia and the Northwest Territories.
-His work has included: fish inventory/stock assessments, fish habitat assessments, spawning assessments, aquatic health assessments involving, genetic inventory of fish, fish indexing and monitoring programs, benthic community, invertebrate sampling, preparing ageing structures and ageing fish, water quality collection, and terrestrial vegetation sampling.
-Jamie has acted as an Environmental Monitor on multiple projects over the past four years and has been in charge of, and completed multiple fish salvages.
-Jamie has been a contributing author for the fish and fish habitat sections of three baseline assessments.
-His personal strengths include working with multi-disciplinary teams and strong attention to detail.
+Rick is an Aquatic Biologist with over three years of experience with aquatic ecosystems.
+After completing his Bachelor of Science in Conservation Biology (University of Alberta), Rick has gained valuable experience working as a consultant in Alberta and British Columbia.
+His work has included: fish inventory/stock assessments, fish habitat assessments, spawning assessments, angling surveys, telemetry tracking, invertebrate sampling, water quality collection, hydrological field work, calcite surveys, and culvert and fish passage assessments.
+Rick has acted as an Environmental Monitor, Crew Lead, Crew Coordinator and Project Manager.
+Rick also has gained valuable experience in managing data, technical writing, scheduling and creating cost estimates.
+Rick’s personal strengths include his positive attitude, ability to work with multi-disciplinary teams and attention to detail.

 GIS Analyst and Hydrogeologist